psfoley/openfl/docs/manual.overview.how_can_intel_protect_federated_learning.rst

 trusted execution environment (`TEE <https://en.wikipedia.org/wiki/Trusted_execution_environment>`_).

-One path to enable Intel\ :sup:`®` \ SGX in an application is to refactor the application code to use the Intel SDK for SGX.
+One path to enable Intel\ :sup:`®` \ SGX in an application is to refactor the application code to use the `Intel SDK for SGX <https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions/sdk.html>`_.
 However, many developers are reluctant to change their existing code.

 `Graphene <https://github.com/oscarlab/graphene>`_ is an